jakunut453/Courega/README.md

 * Add students - they can add students by filling the form and clicking add.
 * Search students - they can search students by filling any of the fields in the form and clicking search.
 Any students matching the description are displayed.
 * Delete students - they can delete students by filling any of the fields and clicking the delete button.
-Any students matching he description are removed from the database.
+Any students matching the description are removed from the database.

 Similarly on clicking the course option the user is redirected to `/addCourse` where they can manage the course database in a manner similar to that of the student database.